zackosowski/CSVault/Articles/Functions.md

 ---
 #### Defining Functions

-To define a function in Python, you use the `def` keyword, followed by the function's name and parentheses.
+To define a function in [[Python]], you use the `def` [[keyword]], followed by the function's name and parentheses.
 Inside the parentheses, you can include parameters, which are inputs to the function.
 After the parentheses, you write a colon and then indent the following lines, which contain the function's code.

+Defining a function does not actually run it, it is just stored in into [[RAM (Random Access Memory)|memory]], sort of like a [[Variables|variable]].
+The function can the be ran, or "called" at any time after its definition.

 Here’s a basic example of a function in Python: